sktime/skbase/docs/source/contribute/development/developer_guide/testing_framework.rst

     * *module* tests focused on testing a specific class interface should contain a file ``test_all_[name_of_class].py``
-* ``tests`` folders may contain ``_config.py`` files to collect test configuration settings for that module
+* ``tests`` folders may contain ``_config.py`` files to collect test configuration settings for that modules
-* Generic utilities for tests are located in the module ``utils._testing``.
-* Tests for these utilities should be contained in the ``utils._testing.tests`` folder.
 * *module* and *low* level tests should not repeat tests performed at a higher level